 Here is an image of the game with a 0.8 multipler factor.
 I could not even last 5 seconds lol:

 There you have it, Dodge the Creeps!
 I quite enjoyed this process of building a game and extending it further.
-It actually took me less time to build these 2 extra features than to write up this post but I think it would be very different in the future!
-If you want to play the game, head over to newgrounds.
-Source code for the game can be found here
+It actually took me less time to build these 2 extra features than to write up this post but I think it might be very different in the future!
+If you want to play the game, head over to Newgrounds.
+The source code for the game can be found here.

 Edit: There was actually a small bug in the game!
 I forgot to reset